Is Your Loved One in an Abusive Relationship?

 Logically, they may realize that they should leave, but there are many reasons why a victim might stay.
 Like any other relationship, there are feelings of love and emotional attachment.
 Because of an abusive partner’s manipulation, a victim may believe that the abuse is justified, that they “deserve” it.
 An abusive partner may make threats to harm the victim, themselves or others if the victim tries to leave.
 They may use physical force to maintain control, or they may cut off a victim’s resources.
 Gaslighting is a very common and effective tactic; abusive partners convince the victim that the bad times are not a big deal, that the victim is “crazy” or overreacting emotionally.

 Lastly, avoid telling your loved one what they should do.
 It can be confusing and puts an enormous amount of pressure on the victim.
 They are already in a situation where someone is exerting power and control over them.
-Instead, you can help shift power back to them by trusting that they know their situation best, and letting them know you are there to provide help and support.
-Create a safety plan with them, and let them decide what will make them feel safest, whether that includes leaving the relationship or not.
-You might also consider sending short, positive texts or emails (if they have indicated it is safe to do so) to let the victim know you are there for them, such as, “Just wanted to say hi and know that I love you and I am always here for you.’’
-These small gestures can be very encouraging and go a long way.
+Instead, you can help shift power back to them by telling them that you trust that they know their situation best.
+Let them know you are there to help and support them.
+Ask them how you can help.
+You can offer emotional or financial support, create a safety plan with them, or connect them to resources in their area.
+Most importantly, let them decide what will make them feel safest, whether that includes leaving the relationship or not.

 Answers shouldn’t be hard to find.